 Well helloooooo!
-I've been interning at a PR agency for the past couple months so I've been crazy busy!
-But I realized I never wrote about my experience at the 2013 South Beach Wine and Food Festival (SOBEWFF).
+I realized I never wrote about my experience at the 2013 South Beach Wine and Food Festival (SOBEWFF).
 I wrote a post about some cool free events from SOBEWFF, but never recapped my time at festival.

 Like I've said in previous entries, I worked as a press and media associate in the festival last year and had a great time.
 But this year, I was so stoked to actually go as a guest to both days of the Whole Foods Grand Tasting Village and enjoy all the celebrity demonstrations and yummy food!